 The project evaluated a number of approaches to estimating future demand for water.
-Analysts agreed that the key factors of water demand might be effectively represented by separate algorithms.
-This was attempted early on, but found to be unworkable owing to data compatibility issues.
-After much analysis, the project chose to base estimations of future water demand on the per capita water use experience of Minnesotans by county, and utilizing population extrapolations generated by the State Demographer.
+Analysts recommended that key factors of water demand might be effectively represented by algorithms based on employment figures and projections.
+This was attempted early on, but found to be unworkable owing to data compatibility issues.7 After much analysis, the project chose to base estimations of future water demand on the per capita water use experience of Minnesotans by county and utilizing population extrapolations generated by the State Demographer.